 Mr S B Farrow (DA) asked the Minister of Transport:

-(2) whether any economic and financial impact assessment have been undertaken on the impact of these tariffs; if not, why not; if so, what are the relevant details?
+(5) whether the possibility of using such devices has been considered; if not, why not; if so, what are the relevant details?
+NW44E

 The Minister of Transport: